-Although the Section 106 process was terminated, the BLM continued government-togovernment consultations with the Tribes.
+Although the Section 106 process was terminated, the BLM continued government-to-government consultations with the Tribes.
 In May of 2009, the BLM met with the Chairman of the Fort Mojave Indian Tribe, the AGFD, and the Tri-State Shooting Club in a renewed effort to find a solution.
 On February 3, 2010, after continued efforts to reach a mutually agreeable solution, the BLM presented the decision to approve the shooting range to the Fort Mojave Indian Tribe and the AGFD.
 The final decision included mitigation measures to address the concerns of the Tribes such as reducing the amount of actual ground disturbance; reducing noise levels with berm construction; monitoring and annual reporting on noise levels; and fencing to avoid culturally sensitive areas.
 The Secretary has the authority to take action to revest title to the land covered by the proposed R&PP patent if the AGFD fails to comply with mitigation measures.
 The final decision to amend the Kingman Resource Management Plan and dispose of the lands through the R&PP was signed on February 10, 2010.

-The BLM decision was appealed to the Interior Board of Land Appeals (IBLA) on February 23, 2010, by a private landowner near the proposed shooting range; and on March 15, 2010, a joint appeal by the Fort Mojave Indian Tribe and Hualapai Tribe was filed.
+The BLM decision was appealed to the Interior Board of Land Appeals (IBLA) on February 23,

+2010, by a private landowner near the proposed shooting range; and on March 15, 2010, a joint appeal by the Fort Mojave Indian Tribe and Hualapai Tribe was filed.
 The IBLA dismissed the appeal of the private landowner on July 29, 2010.
 The IBLA issued a stay of the BLM decision on April 15, 2010, at the request of the Tribes.
 A final decision by the IBLA on the Tribes' appeal was issued on December 7, 2010 (180 IBLA 158).
 The IBLA affirmed the BLM's decisions and determined that the BLM had taken a "hard look" at the impacts of conveying public lands to the AGFD for a shooting range.
 The IBLA decision stated that the EA had an appropriate range of alternatives and the environmental consequences were insignificant or if significant could be reduced or eliminated by mitigation.
 The IBLA also confirmed that the BLM complied with National Historic Preservation Act obligations.
 This decision allows the BLM to move forward in conveying the public lands to the AGFD.

 On December 21, 2010, the BLM informed the AGFD of the next steps for processing the administrative action of conveying the land for the shooting range.
-The AGFD is required to: (1) purchase the mineral estate or obtain a non-development agreement for the Santa Fe Railroad mineral estate (390 acres) under the disposal and buffer lands; (2) provide a detailed Plan of Development (Plan) that addresses the mitigation measures found in the BLM's Decision Record; (3) develop a Cooperative Management Agreement with the BLM for the 470-acre buffer area; and (4) provide the funds (\$3,150) for purchase of the property.
-It is the BLM's understanding that the AGFD is negotiating a purchase agreement to acquire the mineral estate.
-The AGFD also submitted a draft Plan and is currently revising the Plan to address the additional guidance provided by the BLM, including the request to incorporate the Cooperative Management Agreement into the Plan.
+The AGFD is required to: (1) purchase the mineral estate or obtain a non-development agreement for the Santa Fe Railroad mineral estate (390 acres) under the disposal and buffer lands; (2) provide a detailed Plan of Development (POD) that addresses the mitigation measures found in the BLM's Decision Record; (3) develop a Cooperative Management Agreement with the BLM for the 470-acre buffer area; and (4) provide the funds (\$3,150) for purchase of the property.
+It is the BLM's understanding that the AGFD obtained a non-development agreement with Santa Fe Railroad in December 2011.
+The BLM has reviewed the detailed POD that addresses the mitigation measures in the decision and is currently reviewing the Cooperative Management Agreement provided by the AGFD.
+Once the Agreement is signed, the BLM will prepare the conveyance documents and then transfer the property to AGFD.
+The BLM expects to convey the land to the AGFD in spring 2012.